lwolvej/snake-game/README.md

 ![snake_image](screenshot/snake.png)

 ### How to run
-First, clone this repository to local.
+- clone this repository to local.
-Second, run `gradle build` in project directory.
+- run `gradle build` in project directory.
-Next, run `cd build/libs`.
+- run `cd build/libs`.
-Last, run `java -jar snake-game-1.0-SNAPSHOT.jar`
+- run `java -jar snake-game-1.0-SNAPSHOT.jar`

 ### Contribution
 <big>Welcome start or fork or pull an issue to me!</big>